Want to grow an easy crop that will impress your friends? Grow garlic!

 Most garlic grown along the Front Range will be maturing in mid- to late July.
-Some varieties will ripen sooner.
-Others a week or two later.
+Because of this summer’s heat, some of my garlic was ready to harvest a couple of weeks earlier than normal.
 But you don’t want to leave any of them in the ground too long or they’ll mature so much that they split open into separate cloves.
 That makes them much harder to harvest and and they won’t store nearly as well.

 Ideally, start gradually cutting back on your watering a few weeks before harvest.
 Garlic plants, like most other plants, “talk” to us.
 We just have to listen.
-When the very lowest leaves begin to turn yellow, and then dry completely, the plant is winding down.
+When the very lowest leaves begin to turn yellow, and then dry completely, the plant is winding down its season.
 The watering should wind down, too, and then stop, so the bulbs can begin to harden off.

 When about one-third of the plant’s lowest leaves have turned from green to brown, it’s time to harvest.
 In our heavier soils, pulling the garlic by the stalk won’t work.
 The stalk will break off, leaving our beautiful garlic crop right where it grew.

 Never try to harvest your garlic by pulling them out of the ground!
 Unfortunately, our soil isn’t likely to let go them that easily.
 Instead of pulling on the garlic, use a garden fork to gently pry up the bulbs and then lift them out.

 Go slow.
 Be careful to dig between the plants so you don’t skewer the bulbs themselves.
 Damaging them is easier than you might think.
 It’s painful to lift out a big, beautiful bulb that’s been impaled during harvest.